jdawesomeguy/jdawesomeguy/README.md

-- 👋 Hi, I’m @jdawesomeguy
+- 👋 Hi, I’m James D'Atri
-- 👀 I’m interested in just making some weird stuff and seeing what I can do here in my free time.
-- 🌱 I’m currently learning about Javascript and React
+- 👀 I’m currently a student at Rensselaer Polytechnic Institute
 - 📫 How to reach me: james.datri213@gmail.com

 <!---